 If you do decide to start your training abroad you MUST use a BHPA Registered School, if you don’t your rating is not valid in the UK and you will not be allowed to fly at any UK Club’s sites.
 ‘FlySpain‘ the largest BHPA registered paragliding school in Europe, has a excellent reputation and lots of pilots in our club have learned to fly with them.

 What is the BHPA?

 The British Hang-Gliding and Paragliding Association (BHPA) is the governing body for Hang-Gliding and Paragliding in the UK.

-The BHPA supports a country-wide network of Recreational Clubs and Registered Schools, and provides the infrastructure within which hang-gliding and paragliding in the United Kingdom thrive by training pilots through the BHPA Pilot Rating system.
+The BHPA supports a country-wide network of Recreational Clubs and Registered Schools, and provides the infrastructure within which hang-gliding and paragliding in the United Kingdom thrive by training pilots through the BHPA Pilot Rating Scheme.

 The BHPA Pilot Rating Scheme

 The BHPA Pilot Rating Scheme has been devised to encourage pilots to progress their personal ﬂying skills and to provide a quick and simple means of indicating their proﬁciency level to others.
 Awards and ratings are achieved by completing flight tasks and exams during your School training course and through your Club.